Textual Data Augmentation for Arabic-English Code-Switching Speech Recognition: Empirical Results and Discussion

-While the above combination of scores confirms the validity of the approach.
-Inspecting some of the results with low MOS and/or high PPL allows to enumerate the shortcomings of the proposed approach.
-A number of sentences that were scored lower than 3 had one common issue which was the original sentences was not complete.
-Speech fragments such as ``\arastr{و حكومة} people \arastr{وكان الأردن}'' (``And was Jordan, people and government'') or ``is \arastr{والدليل على} support \arastr{لا يوجد}''' (``There is not support and the proof is'') despite that the CS algorithm choose the correct word to be replaced, the context seems missing or incomplete/broken and hence these sentences ended up with a low score from the human judges.
-Additional issue was inherent from the MT system itself.
-Wrong lexical choice created further ambiguity in the resulting CS sentences and results in turn in a low score.
-Some instances were also the results of the Neural MT generating more fluent output from less fluent input, this caused misalignment between the original and the translation pairs and impacted the quality of the generated CS.
-Such exercise allowed to pin point shortcomings of the proposed framework.
-Restricting the generation on complete sentences in the step (3), while parsing the sentences would allow to avoid some of the aforementioned problems.
-Additionally, using additional MT systems can also help to avoid the low quality translation that will degrade the CS generation.
+Though the CS algorithm chose the correct English replacement, the context seems missing or incomplete/broken, leading to a low score by the human judges.
+An additional issue was errors inherent in the MT system.
+Incorrect lexical choices create further ambiguity in the resulting CS sentences and result in low MOS.
+Some instances were a result of the neural MT generating more fluent output than its (disfluent) input, causing misalignment between the original and translated sentences, while impacting the quality of the generated CS.
+Restricting the generation in the step ($3$) to complete sentences while parsing the sentences would avoid some of the aforementioned problems.
+Additionally, using other MT systems can help to avoid the low-quality translations that degrade the CS generation.